gornostal/resume/_includes/resume.md

 * use **Zend Framework** for last 2 years, before I was working with **MODx CMS** for a long time
 * have considerable experience with **MySQL** (configuration, administration, optimization)
 * for some projects I have used **MongoDB**, **Redis** and **Memcached** as well as PHP libraries for those data stores
-* 4 years I'm developing and enhancing my skills in **Javascript** (can also write CoffeeScript) and **HTML/CSS**
+* 4 years I'm developing and enhancing my skills in **Javascript** and **HTML/CSS**
-* use jQuery for 2 years and also have some experience with such libraries as backbone.js, require.js, underscore.js, paper.js
+* use **jQuery** for 2 years and also have some experience with such libraries as backbone.js, require.js, underscore.js, paper.js, Google Closure library
 * know how to work with Git and SVN

 ## Language skills